A Beginner’s Guide to Setting Boundaries in Relationships

 In relationships, boundaries draw an imaginary line between people, so you know where one person ends and the other begins.
 Boundaries help you know what feelings, needs, and responsibilities belong to you and what don’t.

-When boundaries are clearly defined and set in a healthy manner, then they can make good relationships even better.
+When boundaries are clearly defined and set healthily, then they can make good relationships even better.
 And for the relationships that are struggling, they will help you see more clearly who is willing to respect that you have needs too.

 Examples of Healthy Boundaries